How to Treat Depression Without Medication

 Fixing depression without medication will always require eating a nutrient dense diet high in healthy fats.
 Sometimes testing is needed to determine if there are dire nutrient needs.

-It is possible to fix depression without medication!
+It is possible to fix and treat depression without medication!

-I welcome your comments and questions.
-If you’re ready to figure out what’s behind your depression please contact me and let’s get started getting answers.
+Please share your comments and questions.
+If you’re ready to uncover the root of your depression, contact me, and let’s start finding answers.

 References: